Teaching with Heart: Dr. Andrew Wiley and Kent State’s M.Ed. in Special Education

 Join a Community of Changemakers at Kent State

-Kent State’s online Master of Education in Special Education program is designed for individuals who share Dr. Wiley’s passion for student success and educational equity.
-Offered online with the flexibility working educators need, the M.Ed. program prepares graduates to lead, advocate, and inspire in diverse educational settings.
+Kent State’s online Master of Education in Special Education program is designed for individuals who share Dr. Wiley’s passion for student success and expanding access to high-quality education.
+Offered online with the flexibility working educators need, the M.Ed. program prepares graduates to lead, advocate, and inspire in different educational settings.

 With expert faculty like Dr. Wiley guiding the way, Kent State graduates are equipped not just with knowledge but with the heart and resilience to make a lasting difference.